Bordered Heegaard Floer homology: Invariance and pairing: Invariance

-For $B\in\pi_2(\x,\y)$, let $\tcM^B(\x,\y;\Source;P;J)$ denote the moduli spaces of holomorphic curves defined in Definition~\ref{def:tcM} with respect to the almost complex structure~$J$.
+For $B\in\pi_2(\x,\y)$, let $\gls*{ModCxStrSource}$ denote the moduli spaces of holomorphic curves defined in Definition~\ref{def:tcM} with respect to the almost complex structure~$J$.
+(Note that here there is no $\RR$-action, since $J$ is not $\RR$-invariant.)
 For generic~$J$, these moduli spaces are all transversely cut out, as in Proposition~\ref{prop:transversality}.
-For $\vec\rhos$ a sequence of sets of Reeb chords so that $(\x,\vec\rhos)$ is strongly boundary monotonic and $B$ is compatible with $\vec\rhos$, define the embedded moduli space by
+This is the genericity requirement we impose on $\{J_r\}$. {generic|see{complex structure, sufficiently generic}} For $\vec\rhos$ a sequence of non-empty sets of Reeb chords so that $(\x,\vec\rhos)$ is strongly boundary monotone and $B$ is compatible with $\vec\rhos$, define the embedded moduli space by

-Since we do not divide by $\RR$-translation, so we will primarily be interested in index~$0$ moduli spaces, not the index~$1$ ones.
+Since we do not divide by $\RR$-translation, we will primarily be interested in index~$0$ moduli spaces, not the index~$1$ ones.